Laura Alonso Mira MBACP

 07398 357 741

 I am a qualified counsellor committed to providing emotional support to adults and young people in a way which respects autonomy and enables empowerment to take place.
 I conduct sessions privately and in various organisational settings, on a short term and long term basis.
-I am currently part of a research team at University of East London conducting research into trauma and psycho-social support interventions for humanitarian workers.
+I am also part of a research team at University of East London exploring trauma and psycho-social support interventions for humanitarian workers.

 I provide a non-judgemental space for you to explore and reflect on your experiences safely and to gain a deeper understanding of yourself.
 I specialise in working with individuals affected by abuse and with adolescents and young people experiencing a range of difficulties, including depression, anxiety, identity issues and eating disorders.
 I have a particular interest in working with trauma, relationship challenges, anxiety and depression.
 I also provide counselling in Spanish.